bobdavies2000/OpenCVB/README.md

 *In this first version of the Match_TrackFeatures algorithm, OpenCV”s MatchTemplate (correlation coefficient calculator) is used to track the output of OpenCV’s GoodFeatures.
 The points are matched with the previous frame using KNN 1:1 matching.
 In the lower right image, the blue dots were matched to the previous frame while the yellow dots were not matched.
 In the lower left frame, the correlation coefficient of the region around the feature is shown using the previous and current frame.*

-# Recent Changes – May 2022
+# 2022 May - Recent Changes

 -   The first tutorial on OpenCVB is now available in the OpenCVB tree.
 See “Tutorial – Introduction”
 -   EMax algorithms reviewed – now more general and useful with consistent colors.
 A new example is provided.